ezecodo/ezecodo/README.md

 - **Git**

 ## 🌍 My Goal
 I aim to apply programming to solve societal issues.
 I'm particularly keen on assisting NGOs that lack the resources for a digital presence.
 If you're an organization in need, or know one that could benefit from digital solutions, please feel free to reach out.
+Now starting my way with YUNOHOST

 Looking forward to seeing you in the code and making a difference together! 😉